 Demand Response means Measures that decrease peak electricity demand or shift demand from peak to off-peak periods.

-Eligible Customers means, as applicable, all Customers under Section 8-103; all Customers except those that have opted out or are exempt pursuant to Section 8-104(m); or all Customers that are not declared competitive under Section 16-111.5B of the Public Utilities Act.
+Eligible Customers means, as applicable, all Customers except those that are exempt under Section 8-103B(l); or all Customers except those that have opted out or are exempt pursuant to Section 8-104(m).

 Energy Efficiency means Measures that reduce the amount of energy, electricity or natural gas required to achieve a given end use.
-Energy Efficiency also includes Measures that reduce the total Btus of electricity and natural gas needed to meet the end use or uses.
+Energy Efficiency also includes Measures that reduce the total Btus of electricity, natural gas, and other fuels needed to meet the end use or uses.
+Energy Efficiency includes voltage optimization Measures that optimize the voltage at points on the electric distribution voltage system and thereby reduce electricity consumption by electric customers' end use devices.

 Evaluator means the independent third party contractor selected by each Program Administrator to evaluate the performance of Energy Efficiency Programs.